TheMrIron2/DeSmuME-PSP/README.md

 # DSonPSP

-DSonPSP v0.8 is an effort by TheMrIron2 and z2442 to update the proof of concept DS emulator, DSonPSP.
+DSonPSP v0.8 is an effort by TheMrIron2, z2442 and other PS Homebrew developers to update the proof of concept DS emulator, DSonPSP.

 ## Background

 DSonPSP was a proof of concept DS emulator for PSP by Yoshihiro.
 It was based on what is now ancient 2006/2007 Desmume code, and as a result it is very slow and most titles don't work very well.
-A few versions were released, up to beta v0.7; this repository is based on the last available source code, for 0.6.
+A few versions were released, up to beta v0.7; this repository is based on the source code available for 0.7, thanks to: https://github.com/BenNottelling/DSonPSP

 ## Updating